 Big Vision, long-term goals are important guideposts to the future you wish to achieve.
 If you don’t look ahead to where you want to go, you have no path to follow by which to get there.

-Review of Stepping Stone Goals
+Review of Stepping Stones to Goal Setting

 By breaking your Big Vision goal down into ever smaller goals, you can uncover the actionable daily habits and tasks necessary to achieve them.
 This becomes a manageable way to maintain momentum, commitment to the larger goal and the persistence necessary to make continued progress.